randy3k/UnitTesting-example/README.md

 ### Local machine

 If the tests are written correctly and UnitTesting is installed, UnitTesting can be triggered via the command palette.
 Then in the input panel type your package name, in our case, `UnitTesting-example`.
-To run only tests in particular files, use `UnitTesting-example:foorbar.py`. `foobar.py` is a unix shell wildcard to match the file names, `UnitTesting-example:test*.py` is used in default.
+To run only tests in particular files, enter `<Package name>:<filename>`. `<filename>` should be a unix shell wildcard to match the file names, `<Package name>:test*.py` is used in default.

 <img src='https://raw.github.com/randy3k/UnitTesting-example/fig/cp.png' width='500'></img>